AN ORDINARY WOMAN

 After arriving at the palace, Ernst (David Oakes) occupies Harriet Sutherland (Margaret Clunie) while Albert (Tom Hughes) and Victoria (Jenna Coleman) spend time together before the brothers have to leave for Coburg.
 As they kiss passionately, Victoria wishes she was an ordinary woman so she could go to Coburg with Albert and have him carry her over the threshold.
 Albert reminds her she is not an ordinary woman but a queen.
 As Albert and Victoria stroll around the gardens unchaperoned, Albert brings up the subject of finances but Victoria assures him everything she has will also belong to him.

 Albert and Victoria have yet to announce their engagement but their closeness has not gone unnoticed by Uncle Leopold (Alex Jennings) and Baroness Lehzen (Daniela Holtz).
 Back at the palace, Ernst teases Albert by asking if he has kissed Victoria yet but Albert tells him it is none of his business.
 Ernst laughs and says that means no but Albert’s smug smile says otherwise.
-Uncle Leopold interrupts by informing Albert the real work is yet to be done and the impressionable Victoria must be moulded to their views but Albert says he just want to be a good husband.
+Uncle Leopold interrupts by informing Albert the real work is yet to be done and the impressionable Victoria must be moulded to their views but Albert says he just wants to be a good husband.
 Uncle Leopold retorts that any man can keep a wife happy if he pays her enough attention and keeps his other women out of sight.
 Uncle Leopold tells Albert he needs to establish his place in the household with a title and an allowance.

 Victoria informs Melbourne she is to marry Albert and the prime minister offers his congratulations, however they are interrupted by Uncle Leopold who also congratulates Victoria before badgering Melbourne about Albert’s allowance.
 A confused Victoria says it does not matter because she has everything Albert will ever need.
 The following day, Albert and Ernst depart for Coburg.